Periodontics & Implant Surgery

 What Is the Difference in Tooth Enamel Grinding for Composite Veneers and Laminates?

-• Ceramic laminates require tooth enamel grinding to be installed and placed on the tooth.
-After grinding, the tooth is molded, and the laminate is made.
+Ceramic laminates require tooth enamel grinding to be installed and placed on the tooth.
+This reduction must respect the “Biological Width”—the distance between the restoration and the bone—to prevent chronic gum pain and bleeding.

 How Do Composite Veneers and Laminates Compare in Terms of Color and Staining?

-• Dental laminates are usually more transparent and look like tooth enamel.
-In addition, because it is made of strong and enamel-like materials, it is resistant to staining, discoloration, and breakage.
+Dental laminates are usually more transparent and look like tooth enamel.
+In addition, because it is made of strong and enamel-like materials, it is resistant to staining.
+In cases of Gum Recession, laminates can be designed to cover exposed roots more effectively than composite.

 What Types of Dental Issues Can Composite Veneers and Laminates Correct?